-Learn about the Health Science Associate in Science Degree program for actively credentialed and currently working health career professionals.
+Learn about the Health Science Associate in Science Degree program for professionals who are actively credentialed and currently working.

 What can I do with a health science degree?As credentialed health care professionals, this degree can expand your clinical role and provide a degree which is often required for management positions.